MatsThieme/AbschlussProjekt/README.md

         }), 'some image');

-        // timeout to simulate loading loadingscreen
+        // timeout to simulate loading
         await asyncTimeout(2000);